johnnykiyaka/laravue/README.md

 ## Description

-Let's Build a Multi-Purpose Laravel + Vue Application is out now.
-In this series, you learn everything you need to know about Building a complete web application with Laravel and Vue js.
+Multi-Purpose Laravel + Vue Application is out now.a complete web application with Laravel and Vue js.
 So, My goals is to inspire you to write better code and better applications.

 <b> Here are the things you will cover : </b>